-Housing Authority of the City of Hawaiian Gardens is a Public Housing Agency in Hawaiian Gardens, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Housing Authority of the City of Hawaiian Gardens is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Housing Authority of the City of Hawaiian Gardens serves Hawaiian Gardens.